-The rules document provides a framework for student activities, student team submittal requirements, and judging evaluation.
+The rules document provides a framework for student effort, student team submittal requirements, and judging evaluation.
 The Class of 2022-2023 Rules have been released and can be accessed under Resources in HeroX.

 The goal for each team is to design a solar-plus-storage system for a campus or district that maximizes energy offset and financial savings over the contracted or useful life of the system.
 Competition teams assess electric distribution grid interactions and assume the role of renewable energy systems developers to produce a power purchase agreement (PPA), lease, and/or cash purchase proposal for their division’s district.

 The Solar District Cup has multiple divisions.
-Each division has at least six teams competing against each other.
-Each team is tasked to design a solution for a use case of an existing mixed-use urban district or campus in need of increased distributed energy development.
-The competition organizers provide each team with the details of their division’s district use case.
+Each division has a set of six teams competing against each other.
+Each team is tasked to design a solution for a use case of an existing mixed-use district or campus interested in increased distributed energy development.
+For most divisions, the competition organizers provide each team with the details of their division’s district use case.
 New for the class of 2022-2023, there is a division in which student teams identify their own defined district use case of electricity load and site data.
-A district use case is a defined area served by one or more electrical distribution feeders with a collection of spaces potentially available for PV installation, including but not limited to: building rooftops, facades, open land, bodies of water, parking, and other infrastructure.
+A district use case is a defined area served by one or more electrical distribution feeders with a collection of spaces potentially available for PV installation, including but not limited to: building rooftops, facades, open land, parking, agricultural dual use, bodies of water, and other facilities.

 WHAT TEAMS DO AND WIN